inveniosoftware/training/07-data-models-new-field/README.md

 }
 ```

-## Manipulate response using serializers
+## Step 7: Manipulate response using serializers

 Here you can see the data returned from the search regarding our record.
 The output of each result is controlled
 by our `serializers`.
 These entities are responsible for getting the internal representation of our data and transform